 Plenty of twists and turns that had me on the edge of my seat - WOMAN & HOME

 CATRIONA WARD was born in Washington, DC and grew up in the United States, Kenya, Madagascar, Yemen, and Morocco.
 She read English at St Edmund Hall, Oxford and is a graduate of the Creative Writing MA from the University of East Anglia.
-Her debut novel, Rawblood (Weidenfeld & Nicolson, 2015) won Best Horror Novel at the 2016 British Fantasy Awards, was shortlisted for the Author's Club Best First Novel Award and was selected as a Winter 2016 Fresh Talent title by WHSmith.
-Rawblood is published in the US and Canada as The Girl from Rawblood (Sourcebooks, 2017).
-She works for a human rights foundation and lives in London.
+Her debut novel, RAWBLOOD, won Best Horror Novel at the 2016 British Fantasy Awards, was shortlisted for the Author's Club Best First Novel Award and was selected as a Winter 2016 Fresh Talent title by WHSmith.
+RAWBLOOD is published in the US and Canada as THE GIRL FROM RAWBLOOD (Sourcebooks, 2017).
+She lives in London and Devon.